FORMBOT/Voron-2.4/Build Notes/README.md

 ## P. 36 Tap manual:
 Stealthburner and Tap are now completed and installed.
 Switch back to p.
 148 of the original V2.4 manual.

+## P. 149 v2.4 manual:
+Rotate the din rails 90° compared to the original layout.

 ## P. 150-152 v2.4 manual:
 Skip; Raspberry Pi mounting and 5v PSU mounting is not needed.
 Instead, mount the CB1 / CM4 on the Manta.